lschimm/node-db-challenge/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.
-   I thiiiiink relational databases is a more structured way of holding the data SQL is just a programmin glanguage that designs relational databases.
+   I thiiiiink relational databases is a more structured way of holding the data SQL is just a programming language that designs relational databases.

 1. Why do tables need a `primary key`?
    Just to help with duplications.
 Each table should at least have one column that uniquely identifies it.